Edditoria/markdown-plus-plus/README.md

 Love Notepad++?
 Need to write docs in Markdown?
 This repo is made for you.

-## Key Changes from v2 to v3 :new:
+## Key Changes from v2 to v3

 - Markdown-plus-plus is a npm package now.
 You can fetch the UDL files in command line directly, `npx markdown-plus-plus --help`.
 - Build system relies on Node.js. `git clone` then `npm install` to develop this repo.
 Less dependency hell.
-- In v2, there are 2 builds for every themes: Modern and classic.
+- In v2, there are 2 builds for every theme: Modern and classic.
 Now, there are only 1 build.
 The main difference in classic build, [asterisk-style bullet points][end_of_v2], becomes an option in v3.
 - Better file structure:
 	- You can find all UDL files in one single folder called `<udl\>`.
 	- You can modify the config files in another folder called `<config\>`.
 	- Filename for UDLs follows the pattern: `<markdown.[theme-name].udl.xml>`.
 	- Filename for configs follows this pattern: `<markdown.[theme-name].config.json>`

-## Screenshot
+## Screenshots

 | Your | Taste! |
 |:----:|:------:|